 As a co-located campus we attempt to maximise, where appropriate, inclusion opportunities with Pendle Vale College and to ensure their pupils, where appropriate, can benefit from inclusion into our setting.

-To ensure access to the community for all our young people we have two fully accessible minibuses with tailgates.
+To ensure access to the community for all our young people we have three minibuses, two of which are fully accessible minibuses with tailgates.

 Social Emotional and Mental Health Development